1 airlifted after multi-vehicle crash ends in car fire along Palmetto Expressway

 Florida Highway Patrol said the crash involved four vehicles.

-One car traveling northbound crashed into the median and then hit three cars in the opposite direction before becoming engulfed in flames.
+One car traveling northbound crashed into the median and then hit three cars in the opposite direction before becoming engulfed by flames.

 Firefighters worked to put out the blaze.